 But, if you don’t have a pastry brush on hand, you can use one of the pastry brush substitutes above.

 The best way to clean a pastry brush is by using your hands.
 Use hot water and dish detergent as you rub the bristles gently.

 Remove all food particles lodged at the base of the brush and make sure it’s thoroughly clean.
-Rinse it with clean water and leave it to dry.
+Rinse it with clean water, shake the excess water off, and leave it to dry.